Find out how to drive employee performance through effective, inclusive, one-to-one employee conversations. OpenBlend shares its guide for people...

-How to structure employee one-to-one meetings to enable performance
+How to have and structure employee conversations to enable performance

-You’re probably aware of the benefits of managers having regular one-to-ones with your employees, particularly that they:
+You’re probably aware of the benefits of managers having regular conversations with your employees, particularly that they:

 - Increase productivity and performance